Our simplified guide to tax efficient extraction of money from your company, part of a new series on Tax Made Simple

 Part 1 – Salary & Dividends

 Dividends are sums taken out of the reserve profits of the company.
 Until April, you could earn £5,000 in dividends tax-free.
-Unfortunately for business owners, this has dropped to £2,000 for 2018-19.
+Unfortunately for business owners, this has dropped to £2,000 for 2018-19 and continues at this rate for 2019-20.

 * Please note rates differ in Scotland